berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ### Using GPUs

-To use the GPUs, you need to submit a job via our SLURM scheduling software.
+To use the GPUs, you need to submit a job via our Slurm scheduling software.
 In doing so, you need to specifically request that your job use the GPU as follows using the 'gpus' flag (the older `--gres=gpu:1` syntax also works):